Carina-P/ms3-best-books/test/TESTS.md

     - Expected outcome:
         - Redirected to an updated "Book Details" page where the opinion is changed.
-        - Check the affect on average grade.
+        - Check the effect on average grade.
         - Check in database that opinion is changed both in book_details and reviews collections.

-    Testing use case US_012, As a user I want to remove my opinion of a book:
+    Testing use case US_012.
+As a user I want to remove my opinion of a book:

     **TC_014** Remove opinion
     How to test: